Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 /// @return 合并后的新链表

-LinkedList* linked_list_merge_sorted(const LinkedList* a, const LinkedList* b);Hint: Traverse both lists simultaneously, taking the smaller node value each time and inserting it at the tail of the result list.
+LinkedList* linked_list_merge_sorted(const LinkedList* a, const LinkedList* b);Hint: Iterate through both lists simultaneously.
+Each time, take the smaller node value and append it to the tail of the result list.

-Determine whether a linked list has a cycle (where a node's next points to a node that has already appeared earlier).
+Determine if a linked list contains a cycle (where a node's next pointer points to a node that has already appeared).

 /// @brief 检测链表是否有环